dynarithmic/twain_library/README.md

         # Create a char buffer to allow calling DTWAIN_GetSourceProductNameA
         #
         # If instead you wanted to call DTWAIN_GetSourceProductName, you will need a Unicode
-        # buffer, i.e. ct.create_unicode_buffer(100), as python must use the Unicode versions
+        # buffer, i.e. ct.create_unicode_buffer(100), as python loaded the Unicode versions
-        # of the DTWWAIN DLL
+        # of the DTWAIN DLL
         #
         mystrbuf = ct.create_string_buffer(100)
         dtwain_dll.DTWAIN_GetSourceProductNameA(TwainSource, mystrbuf, len(mystrbuf))